NUCS331/HW0-Installation/README.md

 In general, all scientific papers are written in a very technical style.
 This means there is an abstract, an introduction, methods, a result, and a conclusion section.
 Throughout this quarter, we are trying to adapt the technical paper writing style for all reports.

 Luckily, Latex allows you to implement and write these sections without ever worrying about your document's design since Latex is doing it all for you.
 To learn Latex, you will have to generate a small example PDF-report on the topic of *Computational Photography*.

-## Option 2: Microsoft Word Report
-Submit a PDF-file created using the MS Word report template provided.
-Download the template in this repository (Winer_2022_NUCS 331_template.docx) and create your own copy to start your report for homework 0.

 # How to submit your work